scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 * Generate a pack, given an original set, based on the original probabilities.
 * Given a deck, generate key stats.

 And then it got serious.
 I realized that I wanted to know, if I was looking at a card that said "All Rogue Squadron pilots," I wanted to see those cards.
 Without doing a bunch of manual research.
 And so, I started building a tool for card exploration and deck building.
-It’s kinda there, but it’s been on hold for a while.
+It's kinda there, but it's been on hold for a while.
 I intend to get it useable in the next few months.

 ## Playing

-No, I didn’t just buy this stuff to have it, organize it, geek out about it.
+No, I didn't just buy this stuff to have it, organize it, geek out about it.
 I want to play too!
-I’ve had to jump-start my own little community, roping friends in, starting from square one.
-And I’m always looking for more!
-It’s a satisfyingly complex game, so I have some basic trainer decks ready at all times.
+I've had to jump-start my own little community, roping friends in, starting from square one.
+And I'm always looking for more!
+It's a satisfyingly complex game, so I have some basic trainer decks ready at all times.

-Let me know if you’re interested!
+Let me know if you're interested!

 ---